Are you a police officer? A private investigator? An investigative journalist?

 Why is there a picture of a military fort on your website?

 Dinaburg Fort is located in Latvia, Europe.
 It is the biggest fort in the Baltic States.
-I chose this photograph as my header because it represents how I feel about unsolved homicides.
+I like it because it represents how I feel about unsolved cases.